sattviksahai/machine-learning-with-minishift/README.md

 2. A macOS/Windows/Linux system capable of running Minishift
 3. A modern web browser

-## Recognising Handwritten Digits with Keras + the MNIST Dataset
+## Recognizing Handwritten Digits with Keras + the MNIST Dataset

 Training neural networks (NNs) to classify handwritten digits has become something of a "Hello, World" for developers looking to start tinkering with neural networks.
 The reasons for this are myriad, but three stand out:

 1. The dataset is small, so the network can be trained in a short space of time.
 2. For a very long time, computers struggled to recognise natural human input, but with NNs the problem is essentially trivial to solve (we'll likely get a > 98% accuracy with the model we'll build)
-3. The architecture for recognizing handwritten digits is reuseable for wider image classification cases, so if you're looking to analyse visual datasets with CNNs, MNIST is a great way to cut your teeth.
+3. The architecture for recognizing handwritten digits is reuseable for wider image classification cases, so if you're looking to analyse visual datasets with CNNs, MNIST is a great way to begin and sink your teeth in.

 ## Part A: Building the Application